 Aware Group also worked with Lincoln University to ensure that their obligations under the Privacy Act continued to be met throughout the process.

-Through the full rollout of Aware Cognitive Platform – People Counting module, Lincoln University gains access to more accurate, up-to-date facilities utilisation information that is provided in a more cost-efficient manner than the previous process.
+Through the full rollout of Aware AI for Facilities Utilisation, Lincoln University gains access to more accurate, up-to-date facilities utilisation information that is provided in a more cost-efficient manner than the previous process.

 With the information provided, Lincoln University can easily and accurately meet their reporting requirements as well as make fact-based decisions to reduce current facilities operating costs.